deejaygraham/sketchnoting-for-developers/draft.md

 12 minutes to here

-REFACTOR *******************************************

-With normal notes, it's perfectly possible to write down everything someone says and not to have understood a word.
+Taking normal notes, effectively something like dictation, it's perfectly possible to write down everything someone says and not to have understood a word.
+When you sketchnote, you are using active listening skills and forcing yourself to externalise what you are hearing, coming up with, on the fly, your own interpretation.

-When you sketchnote, it's all about active listening, not about winning a drawing competition.
-You are inventing a visual language to expand on traditional notes and forcing yourself to externalise what you are hearing and come up with your own interpretation.
-It's a more deliberate & slower way of taking
-notes that encourages better listening, meaning you will understand better, recall more and be able to communicate the information you consume.
+It's a more deliberate & slower way of taking notes that encourages better listening, improving your understanding, your recall and making you more able to communicate the information you consume.
 It forces you to make sense in your mind of what you hear, find a way to represent it on the page in a way that makes sense to you.

-With sketchnotes, you are forced to externalise what you are hearing and come up with your own interpretation.
-That seems to help concepts be better fixed in your memory and also to help recall.
-It appears to be that engaging another medium in the process engages other centres of the brain to help make sense of the information and increases memory creation.
+Senses designed to work together - so when combined in a learning environment, images and text say, the brain pays more attention and encodes the memory more robustly.

-Evolutionarily, threats to our survival came to us first visually in the shape of a rapidly approaching tiger rather than a hand-written invitation - the tiger who came to tea.
+it's no surprise our brains are visually driven.
+In terms of Evolution, threats to our survival came to us first visually in the shape of a rapidly approaching tiger rather than a hand-written invitation - the tiger who came to tea.

 Words are only postage stamps delivering the object for you to unwrap - george bernard shaw

-Senses designed to work together - so when combined in a learning environment, images and text say, the brain pays more attention and encodes the memory more robustly.

-*Smell is especially important* - Look for mor examples

 Interestingly, smell seems to play the biggest part in memory making and recall.
 Im not sure if a talk on Smell notes would have got an audience!

-REFACTOR *******************************************

 # DDD North 2014